South Fork American RiverRock-N-Water2019-10-24T13:46:32-07:00

 Multiple Sections for even more fun exploration

 Each of these exciting class III rafting runs are about 10 miles long and are offered as our Splash About Class III river rafting trips.
-These river trips can be done as a stand alone day of rafting or combined together with 1-3 nights of camping for multiple days of fun and exploration.
+These single day rafting trips can also be combined together with 1-3 nights of camping for multiple days of fun.
 Both sections of the river include about the same number of Class III rapids and Class II rapids.
-Both sections have plenty of big standing waves and whitewater holes for an amazing California whitewater rafting experience.
+Both sections are family friendly and have plenty of big water features for an amazing California whitewater rafting experience.

 The Chili Bar run starts off with some major Class III rapids and then calms down to give you an easy end to your day.
-With river flow being controlled by Chili Bar Dam just upstream, the upper gets water early in the morning, making it an ideal choice for groups wanting an early start to their day.
+The river flow is controlled by Chili Bar Dam just upstream of the put-in for this section.
+Consequently, the upper gets water early in the morning, making it an ideal choice for groups wanting an early start to their day.
 We stop and have lunch alongside the river before we get back to more fun on the river.
 We’ll pass by Henningsen Lotus Park and the campground of Camp Lotus before ending right at our very own riverside camp.
 Some highlights:

 Chili Bar Hole – great surfing fun